John Ringling

 John Nicholas Ringling (May 31, 1866 - December 2, 1936) was an American entrepreneur who is the best known of the seven Ringling brothers, five of whom merged the Barnum & Bailey Circus with their own Ringling Bros.
 World's Greatest Shows to create a virtual monopoly of traveling circuses and helped shape the modern circus.
 In addition to owning and managing many of the largest circuses in the United States, he was also a rancher, a real estate developer and art collector.
 He was inducted into the Florida Artists Hall of Fame in 1987.

 Early circus life

-Ringling Brothers with Barnum & Bailey.
+Ringling Brothers and Barnum & Bailey.
 John is pictured second from bottom.